pat2903/Hack-The-Burgh-2023/README.md

 The idea is that this can be used to identify animals in specific locations which can then be translated into a heatmap.
 This can then be used to track the distribution of the animal and their population over time to aid with conservation efforts.

-Linked is the dataset that was used to train the model:
+Linked is the dataset that was used to train the model (~20 GB):
 [dataset.](https://www.kaggle.com/datasets/utkarshsaxenadn/animal-image-classification-dataset)